sirandluke/TwtrBot/README.md

-# TwitterBot
+# TwtrBot

-TwitterBot is a simple Node module that allows developers to build a Twitter bot via the Twitter API in conjunction with the [twit module](https://github.com/ttezel/twit).
-Using an object-oriented approach, TwitterBot makes calling functions more intuitive, resulting in cleaner and easier to understand code.
+Twtrbot is a simple Node module wrapper that allows developers to build a Twitter bot via the Twitter API in conjunction with the [twit module](https://github.com/ttezel/twit).
+Using an object-oriented approach, TwtrBot makes calling functions more intuitive, resulting in cleaner and easier to understand code.

-TwitterBot arose from a personal need to encapsulate popular actions such as posting a status, retweeting a status, and searching for statuses, into a set of methods for better efficiency and code maintainability.
+TwtrBot arose from a personal need to encapsulate popular actions such as posting a status, retweeting a status, and searching for statuses, into a set of methods for better efficiency and code maintainability.

 ## Instillation

-`npm i twitterbot --save`
+`npm i twtrbot --save`

 ## Usage